tconbeer/sqlfmt-docs/docs/getting-started/using-container.md

 sidebar_position: 5
 ---

-# Using sqlfmt with Docker
+# Using sqlfmt in a Container

 We build official container images with every release of sqlfmt (since v0.15.0) and push it to [GHCR](https://github.com/tconbeer/sqlfmt/pkgs/container/sqlfmt) (the GitHub Container Registry).
 With Docker installed, you can run sqlfmt to format all files in your current working directory with: